kharaldsson/naive-bayes-text-clf/README.md

-**Archive: Bernoulli and Multinomial NB from scratch. text classification
+# Archive: Bernoulli and Multinomial NB from scratch.
+for text classification